volodya-renderberg/shape_keys_to_rig/README.md

 ## Troubleshooting.

-- creation of auxiliary bones.
+- Creation of auxiliary bones.
-  -
+  - ...
-- the creation of in-between Shape Keys.
+- Creation of in-between Shape Keys.
-  -
+  - ...